fxm90/LightweightObservable/README.md

 #### – Memory Management (`Disposable` / `DisposeBag`)

-When you subscribe to an `Observable`, the subscription returns a `Disposable`, which is basically a reference to the new subscription.
+When you subscribe to an `Observable` the method returns a `Disposable`, which is basically a reference to the new subscription.

 We need to maintain it, in order to properly control the lifecycle of that subscription.